Rubus thibetanus

 Rubus thibetanus is found in Gansu, Shaanxi, Sichuan, and Xizang (Tibet) provinces, to an altitude of 900–2100 meters, usually in dry areas in ravines, thickets, ditches, and on the edges of forests.

 Rubus thibetanus grows 2–3 m tall, with reddish-brown, cylindric branchlets, and sparse prickles.
 Leaves are pinnately compound, triangular over all, appearing rather fern-like.
 Flowers are white, emerging in June.
-In August it bears its fruit, which are globular, purplish-black or dark red inedible aggregate fruits ("berries"), 8–10 mm in diameter.
+In August it bears its fruit, which are globular, purplish-black or dark red aggregate fruits ("berries"), 8–10 mm in diameter.
+Reports of the edibility of said fruits is inconsistent; some regard these as inedible without clarification, and only some sources consider the fruit edible.

-In cultivation in he UK Rubus thibetanus has won the Royal Horticultural Society's Award of Garden Merit.
+In cultivation in the UK, Rubus thibetanus has won the Royal Horticultural Society's Award of Garden Merit.